hectormc-main/hector-website/about.md

 I sometimes joke that I raised myself but that's kinda true.
 Despite growing up in a spanish household, I learned english first from all my TV time.
-I lack many values/biases/cultural-views of my parents as we grew so far apart.
+I lack many values/biases/cultural-views of my parents as I grew up without them.
 I get most of mine from my own philosophical thoughts of how to be a good human and my overactive empathy.
 Reinforced by the introduction of the internet when I was 12;
 I wanted to learn more about why people feel the way they do about their beliefs.
 I credit this with my aggressive open-minded approach.

-I struggled a socially - probably as a result of my isolation.
+In general, I try my best to be conscientious of all people around me.
+I want to be considerate and kind to all.
+Everyone deserves to be heard.
+Make sure everyone is happy; that is what makes me happy.

+I think I developed this in reaction to being so alone.
+Maybe someone would like me enough to be my friend if I was nothing but a net positive for them.

+Despite my adaptations, I struggled socially.
+Probably because I didn't have much of a personality.
-Made few acquaintances but like 0 friends until high school.
+Made few acquaintances here and there but like 0 friends until high school.
 There someone invited me to their house - my first time - and actually interact with people outside of school.
 It was nice.
 I miss those days.

 ## MIT - The first time
-Content Warning: there as some heavy thoughts in this section.
+**Content Warning**: there as some heavy thoughts in this section.
 {:.note}

 I miraculously got into MIT.